 China Airlines has a very nice lounge in the Taipei Taoyuan Airport (TPE) in Terminal 1.
-This isn’t surprising as China Airlines is the largest airline operating from the TPE airport and also the largest in all of Taiwan.
+This isn’t surprising as it is the largest airline operating from the TPE airport and also the largest in all of Taiwan.
 I thoroughly enjoyed the relaxing decor with an authentic Oriental charm.

-Check out the China Airlines website for a great virtual walk through!
+Check out their website for a great virtual walk through!

-Since I was departing from T1, the China Airlines Lounge I reviewed is located in T1, 4F
+Since I was departing from T1, lounge in this review is located in T1, 4F

-For the T1 lounge I visited in this lounge review, after security turn right toward the A/D boarding gates area.
+For the T1 lounge, after security turn right toward the A/D boarding gates area.
 At the end of the walkway you can turn left toward the A/D gates, or right toward premium lounges.
-Turn right 😉 There you will see an elevator that takes you up to level 4F and the China Airlines lounge is right there.
+Turn right 😉 There you will see an elevator that takes you up to level 4F and the lounge is right there.

 You can also access the “B side” of the T1 lounge by turning left toward the B/D boarding gates after security.
 This lounge is not as large or nice as the “A side” T1 lounge I accessed, so to walk an extra few minutes I would recommend the latter (confusing?????)

-Access to the China Airlines Lounge is reserved for passengers who are either
+Access is reserved for passengers who are either

 - Departing on a business class or first class fair on China Airlines, Korean Air or Xiamen Air that day